gnarr/ipmi-cert/README.md

 This is a modified version of `Supermicro IPMI certificate updater` with a docker to run as a daemon.

 ### Differences from Jari's original SICU
-- --quiet flag has been removed in favor of a --debug flag
+- `--quiet` flag has been removed in favor of a `--debug` flag
     - logs are are seperated into debug, info, warning and error levels
     - program always prints info, warning and error logs
-- there has been added a --lead-time-days flag with a default value of 7
+- IPMI certificate expiry is checked against the supplied PEM certificate expiry, if same, certificate will not be updated
-    - remote certificate expiry is checked and if the expiry date is not within the lead-time, it will not be updated
+  - there has been added a `--skip-expiry-check` flag with a default value of false

 ### Running with docker